quattromani/maxquattromani/_posts/2014-11-17-styleguide.markdown

 As we wrapped up, I got asked to come to Austin to meet the team and do a round-table type interview, the catch was that I had to bring a project, code and all, to share with them.
 Nothing I had done for money, but what I did for ME!

 For about a year or so previously, I had been collecting a number of different compartmentalized snippets, best practices, and modular components.
 I decided to use this opportunity to create a collective style guide.
-This interview project became <a href="http://quattromani.github.io/scaffold/">Scaffold</a>, my boilerplate, starter kit.
+This interview project became <a href="http://quattromani.github.io/scaffold/">Scaffold</a>, my boilerplate/starter kit.

 ---